 Join us as we celebrate the release of our newest fall wines.
 Our winemaking teams will be on hand to discuss the vintage and sample a variety of wines with you, paired alongside several delectable dishes.
 The culinary themes and library wine features will be unique at each property.

-Categories: Bordeaux varietals, Cabernet Sauvignon, Carignane, Chardonnay, Events & Photographs, Food & Wine Pairing, Lytton Springs, Merlot, Monte Bello, Special Offerings, Syrah, Tasting Events/Opportunities, Tasting Flights, Tasting Notes, Tasting Rooms, Varietals & Blends, Video, Viticultural Salmagundi, Wine & Food Pairing, Zinfandel
+Categories: Bordeaux varietals, Cabernet Sauvignon, Carignane, Chardonnay, Events, Food & Wine Pairing, Lytton Springs, Merlot, Monte Bello, Offerings, Syrah, Tasting Events/Opportunities, Tasting Flights, Tasting Notes, Tasting Rooms, Varietals & Blends, Video, Viticultural Salmagundi, Wine & Food Pairing, Zinfandel